-Candidates for a Technical Diploma (TD), Certificate of Technical Studies (CTS) or Career and Technical Certificate (CTC) must fulfill the general requirements of the curriculum/program in which he/she is enrolled.
-The Director of College Academics will complete a degree audit for all graduation requirements before the student is certified as a candidate for graduation.
+Candidates for a Technical Diploma (TD) must fulfill the general requirements of the curriculum/program in which he/she is enrolled.
+The Chief Academic Officer will complete a degree audit for all graduation requirements before the student is certified as a candidate for graduation.
 All approved course substitutions requests, transfer credit evaluations, non-traditional credit documents/approvals, and official transfer transcripts must be on file with the Student Affairs office before a student can be certified as a candidate for graduation.